Farama-Foundation/ViZDoom/doc/DoomGame.md

 Added in 1.1.0

-Replays recorded episode from the given file and using the perspective of the specified player.
+Replays a recorded episode from the given file using the perspective of the specified player.
-Players are numbered from 1, `player` equal to 0 results in replaying demo using the perspective of default player in the recording file.
+Players are numbered from 1, `player` equal to 0 results in replaying the demo using the perspective of the default player in the recording file.
-After calling this method, the first state from replay will be available.
+After calling this method, the first state from the replay will be available.
-All rewards, variables and state are available during replaying episode.
+All rewards, variables, and states are available during the replaying episode.

 See also:
 - [examples/python/record_episodes.py](https://github.com/mwydmuch/ViZDoom/tree/master/examples/python/record_episodes.py)